- Check out this recap of our event, 'How to Turn Study Abroad into a Career', hosted as part of the 2013 NYU World Tour

 Applicants to the Ph.D. program should have an MA degree in an area of the humanities, social sciences or education related to international education, and they must take the aptitude test of the Graduate Record Examination.
 The Ph.D. degree requires the completion of a minimum of 54 credits and a dissertation: Foundations of Education (6 credits); Foundations in International Education (12 credits); International Education Doctoral Seminars (12 credits); Specialization in International Education (8-12credits); Area Studies (8-12 credits); Research Courses (6-12 points); Readings and Dissertation Seminars (0-12 points).

 Students in the MA program participate in a job-related internship that provides professional work experience and reinforces academic skills.
-Internships may be arranged in the United States or abroad through such organizations as the United Nations, the Institute for International Education, Metro International, the U.S. State Department's Bureau of Educational and Cultural Affairs, the Hudson Institute, and the Asia Society.
+Internships may be arranged in the United States or abroad through such organizations as the United Nations, Institute for International Education, Inter-agency Network for Education in Emergencies, Metro International, the U.S. State Department's Bureau of Educational and Cultural Affairs, the Hudson Institute, and the Asia Society.